 - Create an unlimited number of budgets, keep track of your progress, and set up your budget so unspent funds automatically roll over.

 - Search transactions by date, amount, payee, memos you left to yourself, categories, or tags.
 This can be especially helpful at tax time.

 The good news is there’s a free trial and 30-day unconditional money-back guarantee.
-The fee you pay for the software is also a one-time fee; there are no ongoing monthly costs, unlike for competitor programs such as You Need a Budget, which costs $6.99 monthly.
+The fee you pay for the software is also a one-time fee; there are no ongoing monthly costs, unlike for competitor programs such as You Need a Budget, which costs $6.99 annually.